Seiya Suzuki Player Props: Cubs vs. Padres

-On Saturday, Seiya Suzuki (on the back of going 0-for-3) and the Chicago Cubs play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 10:10 PM ET.
+The Chicago Cubs and Seiya Suzuki (.412 slugging percentage over his past 10 games, including one homer), take on starter Ryan Weathers and the San Diego Padres at PETCO Park, Sunday at 5:30 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Padres.
+In his most recent game he had a hitless performance (0-for-4) against the Padres.

 Seiya Suzuki Game Info & Props vs. the Padres